 As with any test procedure, good laboratory practice is essential to the proper performance of this assay.
-Due to the high analytical sensitivity of this test, care should be taken to keep reagents, samples and amplification mixtures free of contamination.
+Due to the high analytical sensitivity of this test, care should be taken to keep reagents, specimens and amplification mixtures free of contamination.

-- For in vitro diagnostic use only. - cobas® HBV has not been evaluated for use as a screening test for the presence of HBV in blood or blood products. - All patient samples should be handled as if infectious, using good laboratory procedures as outlined in Biosafety in Microbiological and Biomedical Laboratories and in the CLSI Document M29-A4.
-Only personnel proficient in handling biohazardous materials and the use of cobas® HBV and the cobas® 4800 System should perform this procedure. - All human-sourced materials should be considered potentially infectious and should be handled with universal precautions. - cobas® HBV/HCV/HIV-1 Control Kit contains plasma derived from human blood.
+- For in vitro diagnostic use only. - cobas[®] HBV has not been evaluated for use as a screening test for the presence of HBV in blood or blood products. - All patient samples should be handled as if infectious, using good laboratory procedures as outlined in Biosafety in Microbiological and Biomedical Laboratories and in the CLSI Document M29-A4.^{19,20} Only personnel proficient in handling infectious materials and the use of cobas[®] HBV and the cobas[®] 4800 System should perform this procedure. - All human-sourced materials should be considered potentially infectious and should be handled with universal precautions. - cobas[®] HBV/HCV/HIV-1 Control Kit contains plasma derived from human blood.
 The source material has been tested by a licensed antibody test and found to be non-reactive for the presence of antibody to HCV, antibody to HIV-1/2, antibody to HBsAg and antibody to HBc.
 Testing by PCR methods showed no detectable HIV-1 RNA, HIV-2 RNA, HCV RNA, and HBV DNA.
 No known test method can offer complete assurance that products derived from human blood will not transmit infectious agents. - Prevent exposure of MGP to sources of magnetic field. - Do not freeze whole blood or any samples stored in primary tubes. - Use only supplied or specified required consumables to ensure optimal test performance. - Safety Data Sheets (SDS) are available on request from your local Roche representative. - Closely follow procedures and guidelines provided to ensure that the test is performed correctly.
-Any deviation from the procedures and guidelines may affect optimal test performance. - False positive results may occur if carryover of samples is not adequately controlled during sample handling and processing. - For additional warnings, precautions and procedures to reduce the risk of contamination for the cobas x 480 instrument or cobas z 480 analyzer, consult the cobas® 4800 System User Assistance.
-If contamination is suspected, perform cleaning and weekly maintenance as described in the cobas® 4800 System User Assistance.
+Any deviation from the procedures and guidelines may affect optimal test performance. - False positive results may occur if carryover of samples is not adequately controlled during sample handling and processing.

+• For additional warnings, precautions and procedures to reduce the risk of contamination for the cobas x 480 instrument or cobas z 480 analyzer, consult the cobas® 4800 System Operator's Manual for cobas® HBV.
+If contamination is suspected, perform cleaning and weekly maintenance as described in the cobas® 4800 System Operator's Manual for cobas® HBV and the cobas® 4800 System- System Manual.

-Note: For specific instructions, see "Sample collection, transport and storage".
+Note: For specific instructions, see "Specimen collection, transport and storage".